Oat Porridge For Babies

 There are some oats on the market made specifically for babies, often called ‘baby porridge’ or ‘baby oat cereal’.

-These are typically a combination of oats and rice which have additional iron and vitamin C added, and in some cases other ingredients such as fruit puree to add flavour and sweetness.
+These are usually a combination of oats and rice which have additional iron and vitamin C added, and in some cases other ingredients like fruit puree to add flavour and sweetness.

 These products are absolutely fine to give to your baby, and they are a good way to add some additional iron to your baby’s diet, but plain old oats are perfectly fine too as long as your baby is getting plenty of iron from other sources.